reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 17 tells the `{!rsh} Participant` what atomic unit is being used.

 :::note
-An atomic unit on the other hand, is the smallest unit of measure for the standard unit.
+An atomic unit is the smallest unit of measure for the standard unit.
 It cannot be divided into smaller units.
 For example, the atomic unit of `Ethereum` is `WEI`.
 :::